-Auburn approaching camp with freshman QBs battling for job
+Kentucky coach Stoops gets Florida question — again

 MASON’S HIGH HOPES

-Derek Mason is striking an optimistic note about his sixth season at Vanderbilt, like most coaches this time of year.
+Derek Mason is seeking his first winning season with Vanderbilt, and sounds optimistic that it’s a strong possibility.

-Flush with an offseason contract extension, he is still seeking his first winning record with the Commodores despite flirting with one a couple of times.
+Flush with an offseason contract extension, Mason has flirted with a winning record a couple of times in his first five seasons.

 “I believe right now this is the best football team that I’ve had,” Mason said Thursday.